dhopp1/local_rag_llm/README.md

 llm = instantiate_llm(    llm_url = "https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf", # the URL of the particular LLM you want to use.
 If you have the model locally you don't need to pass this
-	llm_path = llm_path, # path where the local LLM file is stored or will be downloaded to redownload_llm = True, # whether or not to redownload the LLM file n_gpu_layers = 0 # number of GPU layers, 0 for CPU, e.g., 100 if you have a GPU)
+	llm_path = llm_path, # path where the local LLM file is stored or will be downloaded to redownload_llm = True, # whether or not to redownload the LLM file n_gpu_layers = 0, # number of GPU layers, 0 for CPU, e.g., 100 if you have a GPU context_window = 3900, # working memory of the model in tokens, model-dependent)

 # instantiate the model
 model = local_llm.local_llm(
 	text_path = text_path, # either a directory where your .txt files are stored, or a list of absolute paths to the .txt files metadata_path = "metadata.csv", # optional in case your .txt files have more metadata about them hf_token = None, # hugging face API token.
-If "HF_AUTH" is in your environment, you don't need to pass	temperature = 0.0, # 0-1, 0 = more conservative, 1 = more random/creative	max_new_tokens = 512, # length of new responses, equal to words more or less	context_window = 3900, # working memory of the model in tokens, model-dependent but max is usually around 4k memory_limit = 2048, # if using a chat engine, memory limit of the chat engine system_prompt = "You are a chatbot." # priming context of the chatbot )
+If "HF_AUTH" is in your environment, you don't need to pass	temperature = 0.0, # 0-1, 0 = more conservative, 1 = more random/creative	max_new_tokens = 512, # length of new responses, equal to words more or less memory_limit = 2048, # if using a chat engine, memory limit of the chat engine system_prompt = "You are a chatbot." # priming context of the chatbot )